 The pyramid consists of different parts representing food groups.
 They are ordered from bottom to top representing the recommended amount, from higher to lower, that we should consume.

-the details of what each of them entails.
+Let's take a look at the details of what each of them entails.

 1. Liquid